-Figures 1a and b show, as an explicative example, a two-dimensional view of the electron trajectories for the case of a 15 keV (a) and 5 keV (b) electron beam (vertical green line), respectively, focussed on the top of a sodium bearing glass fragment (yellow square line), type B of Table 1.
-The beam is in a centred position with respect to the fragment edges.
-The fragment has a square section, a thickness of 1 μm, and is deposited onto a carbon substrate (horizontal white line).
+Figures 1a and b show, as an example, a two-dimensional view of the electron trajectories in the case of a 15 keV (a) and 5 keV (b) electron beam (vertical green line), respectively, focussed on the top of a sodium-bearing glass fragment (yellow square line), type B of Table 1.
+The beam is centred with respect to the fragment edges.
+The fragment has a square section, a thickness of 1 μm and is deposited onto a carbon substrate (horizontal white line).
 In this case, working at 15 keV (Figure 1a) does not prevent the electrons from escaping from the fragment towards the surrounding material.
-Primary electrons scatter inside the whole fragment volume (yellow trajectories), even scattering out into the underneath carbon substrate (white trajectories) and from the sides of the fragment towards the substrate (blue trajectories) or escaping each material (red ones).
+Primary electrons scatter inside the whole fragment volume (yellow trajectories), even scattering into the carbon substrate (white trajectories) underneath and from the sides of the fragment towards the substrate (blue trajectories) or escaping from each different type of material (red ones).
 Primary electrons penetrate the substrate for more than 1 μm, laterally spreading for several micrometres.
-Reducing the beam energy to 5 keV (Figure 1b) deeply affects the electrons scattering volume, which reduces to about 4x10-2 μm3, completely confined within the glass material and without contribution from the substrate.
-Furthermore, it is worth to note that, compared to the case of the 5 keV electron beam, when working at 15 keV the electrons also laterally scatter out from the fragment sides (blue and red trajectories).
-In the case of an embedded fragment, at 15 keV, these last electrons would excite X-ray generation in the material adjacent to the glass fragment.
+Reducing the beam energy to 5 keV (Figure 1b) deeply affects the electron scattering volume, which reduces to about 4 x 10-2 μm3, completely confined within the glass material and without any contribution from the substrate.
+Furthermore, it is worth noting that, compared to the 5 keV electron beam, when working at 15 keV, the electrons also laterally scatter from the fragment sides (blue and red trajectories).
+In the case of an embedded fragment, at 15 keV, these last electrons excite X-ray generation in the material adjacent to the glass fragment.